cocos/cocos-docs/en/scripting/reference/coding-standards.md

 # Recommended coding standards

 The following are the coding standards that the Cocos Creator development team use.
-They are included in the manual for game developers` and tool developers' reference.
+They are included in the manual for game developers and tool developers reference.

 ## Naming standards